About Brent Ackerson

-In 2020, he serves as Chair of the Metro Council’s Government Oversight & Audit Committee and is a member of the Budget Committee.
+In 2023, he serves as Chair of the Metro Council’s Public Safety Committee.
+He is also a member of the Labor & Economic Development and Public Works committees.

 Brent is a native Louisvillian.
 While in high school, he was recognized as a Kentucky Governor’s Scholar.
 He received his Bachelor of Arts degree from the University of Louisville where he was the recipient of the Louis C. Kesselman Award for Outstanding Service to the Political Science Department.
 Brent is a graduate of the University of Akron College of Law.
 As a law school student, he served as Class Representative to the Student Bar Association and was the regional winner of the American Bar Association’s Negotiations Competition.